 GitHub's (software development platform) digital directories or ‘repos’ created for the term a11y (meaning web accessibility) rose from about 260 in 2016 to around 370 in 2017.
 Developer engagement and participation in accessibility shows no signs of slowing down anytime soon.

 2. Big companies are more focused on accessibility

 The accessibility-themed Twitter accounts of Google and Facebook: @googleaccess and @fbaccess posted more than ever before in 2017.
 In particular @googleaccess more than quadrupled its output from around 50 tweets in 2016, to around 280 Tweets last year.

-The researchers used the Github API to give these results and state that this might not give the full picture, but should offer a view on trends.
-Find the full article on Medium here.
+The researchers used the Github API to give these results and noted that this might not give the full picture, but should offer a view on trends.

 - Find the full story about the research findings on Medium.